scharfmn/desnos/README.md

 ## Introduction

-Desnos is an application version of Robert Desnos' Language Event 1 and Language Event 2 as adapted for the classroom
+Desnos is an application version of Robert Desnos' Language Event 1 and Language Event 2 adapted for the classroom

 In this version of Desnos' language events, the user creates a specific language “event” for a class meeting.
-Students contribute text in real-time, which is then combined into a poem in real-time.
+Students contribute text in real-time, and their contributions are then combined into a poem in real-time.
 Can be done in-person or remote.

 Try this one (which shows pre-loaded text as a demo):